Patrick Wisdom Player Props: Cubs vs. Yankees

-The Chicago Cubs, including Patrick Wisdom (.077 slugging percentage in past 10 games, including no homers), battle starter Carlos Rodon and the New York Yankees at Yankee Stadium, Friday at 7:05 PM ET.
+The Chicago Cubs, including Patrick Wisdom (.115 slugging percentage in past 10 games, including no home run), battle starting pitcher Gerrit Cole and the New York Yankees at Yankee Stadium, Saturday at 1:05 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Brewers.
+In his most recent game he had a one-hit showing (1-for-4) against the Yankees.

 Patrick Wisdom Game Info & Props vs. the Yankees